Are You Fully Ready To Begin Working On Your Social Problems?

 So why don't people change more easily?
 It comes down to a balancing of the Pros and Cons.
 Logically we all know what we 'should' be doing, but that's not as powerful a motivator of our actual behavior as the various rewards and costs we get from acting a certain way.
 If something gives us a lot of benefits and we don't perceive it as carrying a high cost, we'll keep doing it.
 If changing seems harder and less rewarding than staying the same, we won't want to change right at that moment.

 That isn't to say the status quo doesn't often have downsides.
 It usually does, but their impact often isn't strong enough to really push us to behave differently.
 The negatives of not changing often aren't as bad as the perceived negatives of changing.
 For example, someone may believe they'd look and feel better if they exercised more.
 But if they decide that the effort, discomfort, and inconvenience of working out outweighs the benefits, they're not going to start.
 Inertia is powerful.
 The ease and simplicity of just keeping things the way they've always been can be a big motivator not to make changes.
-Even if someone's situation is quite painful, they may not do anything about it if they think the working of addressing their problems will be even worse.
+Even if someone's situation is quite painful, they may not do anything about it if they think the work of addressing their problems will be even worse.

 Another way to put all this is that people are often ambivalent, or on the fence, about making certain changes.
 When the pros and cons of their current behaviors are closely balanced, they'll often think about changing, or go back in forth in their minds.
 They may even make short-lived initial steps towards changing, before reverting back to the usual.

 People often aren't consciously aware of their motivations